jfrog/frogbot/docs/install-azure-repos.md

                  # Azure Repos personal access token with Code -> Read & Write permissions
                  JF_GIT_TOKEN: $(USER_TOKEN)

-                 # [Mandatory only for projects which use npm, yarn 2, NuGet and .NET to download their dependencies]
-                 # The command that installs the project dependencies (e.g "npm i", "nuget restore" or "dotnet restore")
-                 JF_INSTALL_DEPS_CMD: ""

                  # [Mandatory]
                  # JFrog platform URL (This functionality requires version 3.29.0 or above of Xray)
                  JF_URL: $(JF_URL)